Grimy/ChoregraphAI/README.md

-# ChoreographAI — an AI for Crypt of the NecroDancer
+# ChoregraphAI — an AI for Crypt of the NecroDancer

 ## About

-ChoreographAI’s goal is to automically determine the optimal sequence of moves to complete a NecroDancer level.
+ChoregraphAI’s goal is to automically determine the optimal sequence of moves to complete a NecroDancer level.
 It takes as input a custom dungeon file, and outputs the optimal route (as well as various stats).